Department of Theatre

 THE 235 Theatrical Drafting

 A lecture/discussion/lab course in basic theatrical drafting/graphic practices relating to theatrical construction and design techniques.
-Concurrent enrollment in THE 236 Practicum in Design required.
-Prerequisite: THE 135.
+Prerequisite: THE 136.
 Cr.
 3.

 THE 236 Practicum in Design